-Full-time Students: € 710.00 Academic: € 1010.00 Commercial: € 1350.00
+Full-time Students: € 890.00 PhD Students: € 1135.00 Academic: € 1260.00 Commercial: € 1685.00

 To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
+Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
+Part-time master and doctoral students who are also currently employed will however, be allocated academic status.